-Course Name/#: Earth Science; Physical Setting - 607 Grade Level: 9 - 12 Course Status: Required Course Level: Regents Credit: 1 Multiplier: 1.00 the Science Department

-Course Requirements: 30 hrs lab activity - the purchase of a review book from the school bookstore.

-Prerequisite: Successful completion of Biology and Chemistry.
-Final approval for all courses will be determined by
+Course Name/#:Earth Science; Physical Setting - 607Grade Level:9 - 12Course Status:RequiredCourse Level:RegentsCredit:1Multiplier:1.00Course Requirements:30 hrs lab activity - the purchase of a review book from the school bookstore.Prerequisite:Successful completion of Biology and Chemistry.
+Final approval for all courses will be determined bythe Science DepartmentSuccessful completion of Biology and Chemistry.